Gary Pickles - Arts & Crafts - Designer Maker

 After 16 years in the same job, I finally plucked up the courage to make a move.
 When the opportunity for voluntary redundancy came my way, I snatched it with both hands and said goodbye to the garage for the very last time.

-That was back in 1996 and I haven't look back since.
-I have been able to establish myself in the kind of job everyone dreams of.
-Doing the thing you love and being able to do it without commuting through rushour traffic on a daily basis.
+That was back in 1996 and I haven't looked back since.
+I have been able to establish myself in the kind of job everyone dreams of, doing the things I love and being able to do them without commuting through rushour traffic on a daily basis.
 Don't get me wrong, it has its pitfalls and I get stressed sometimes just like everyone else, but at the end of the day I am my own boss and I can make all my own decisions.

 I love being creative and being in my workshop gives me as much pleasure now as it did 20 years ago.
 I still get a buzz out of making something which someone will treasure and love for years.
-I've always been artistic and creative, but never had the opportunity to channel it and now I have the perfect mix of a job, which is not only food for the sole, but also brings food to the table.
+I've always been artistic and creative and now have the perfect job, which is fulfilling and food for the soul.